.

 Final Thoughts on Getting a Minnesota Medical Marijuana Card

-While the state hasn’t legalized recreational marijuana, it does allow the purchase of THC-infused food and drinks with a maximum serving of 5mg THC.
+Minnesota also allows the purchase of THC-infused food and drinks with a maximum serving of 5mg THC.
 In this case, the THC must come from hemp.

-Although it is an intriguing development, the amount of THC one can use is well below what many people consume to help with medical conditions.
+However, the amount of THC one can use is well below what many people consume to help with medical conditions.
 Therefore, you must apply for an MMJ card in Minnesota if you plan to use weed to help with a medical issue.